Edu590/Edu590/README.md

 ### Greetings random voyager! 👋

 Welcome to my personal projects space!
+(Includes electronics and programming projects.
+Not just programming ones.)

 #### Here's a bit about me: